BdR76/CSVLint/docs/readme.md

 ### Decode multiple values ###

-Decode multiple values is useful when a single variable contains a set of multiple values separated by a character, these are typically checkbox values that allow multiple answers.
+Decode multiple values is useful when a single variable contains a set of multiple codes separated by a character.
+These are typically checkbox values that allow multiple answers.
+For a checkbox question with 5 options, the answers are usually stored in a single value as `1;2;3` or `2;4` depending on which options were selected and how the answers are coded.

-For example `Hb;K;Nat;Lac` and character `;` will create 5 new columns, the 4 possible values plus one for any remaining values.
+For example use the codes `Hb;K;Nat;Lac` and character `;` to create 5 new columns, the 4 possible coded values plus one for any remaining values.

 | labchk          | labchk (2) | labchk (3) | labchk (4) | labchk (5) | labchk (6) |
 |-----------------|------------|------------|------------|------------|------------|